-Alateen is part of Al‑Anon Family Groups.
 Alateen is a fellowship of young Al-Anon members, usually teenagers, whose lives have been affected by someone else's drinking.
 Alateen groups are sponsored by Al-Anon members who help the group to stay on track.

 Alateens come together to: